 If you are a professional photographer, you probably know by now that without a portfolio site, it’s very difficult to reach new clients.
 Luckily, Instagram is a great social media to showcase your work and platforms like Behance and Pinterest can too be a free and easy place to reach the eyes of interested people.
 However, your amazing photography paired with a great website design can be better than any promotional asset.

-Here are some important steps you need to take in the process of creating your photography site, accompanied by real portfolio examples to inspire you.
+Here are some important steps you need to take in the process of creating your photography site, accompanied by real photography portfolio examples to inspire you.

-Choose your visual identity and target audience
+Define your visual identity and target audience

+How should a photography portfolio look?
+There’s no single rule.
 As with any marketing process, the first thing you need to do is set a target audience, goal and a visual identity that represents your brand personality.

 Let’s say you are a wedding photographer.
 Your style and visual design is probably floral, colorful, full of elements, bright and happy pictures from your clients’ wedding days.
 You need gentle and romantic typography, lovely colors, slideshows with lots of pictures.